 Maya also loves the tunnels.
 I feel like calling them walkways though because that’s what they really are.

 Willy loves it out here.
 You can see how the wood aged over the years.
+They are very durable and have held up great over the years.
 I need to figure out a way to stain it again.
 Above is our Lilly cat in the same spot as Willy is walking below.
-But besides the aged wood, everything held up really well.

-I actually stained the entire cat enclosure again which is now nicely nestled in between all of our plants.
+I actually stained the entire outdoor cat run again which is now nicely nestled in between all of our plants.

 Here is my poor skinny old lady Lucy.
 She just turned 19 and is the last of our old lady crew.

-You can build one of these tunnels leading from a window in your house using the same window insert I used (click HERE) and then run that tunnel to a premade enclosure like this one HERE or HERE.
-Or find some more premade ideas below.
+You can build one of these tunnels (or buy a prefabricated cat tunnel) leading from a window in your house using the same window insert I used and then run that tunnel to a premade enclosure pictured below (the thumbnail image will take you to the source).

 Now I need to fix the upper part of the fence before I continue.
 The one post is leaning over and needs to be secured first.
 I actually hurt my back when I was leaning over to attach the staples and am taking a little break before I continue.
 My plan is to have the tunnels go to the upper patio with a perch in the trees for them to sit with us when we are using that side of the yard.